Constrained Controller and Observer Design by Inverse Optimality: MPC Matching Problem

 The previous results cover the case in which no constraint is active.
-With the following Lemma we prove that whenever some constraint is active, the resulting feedback minimizes the deviation from the matched controller. \begin{Lemma} Assume that $\ell(x,u)$ and $V_\mathrm{f}(x)$ are formulated as the solution to an LQR problem delivering $\hat K$ as feedback matrix.
-Then MPC minimizes the deviation from the matched controller over the prediction horizon, i.e., MPC minimizes the cost
+With the following Lemma we prove that whenever some constraint is active, the resulting feedback minimizes the deviation from the matched controller. \begin{Lemma} Assume that $\ell(x,u)$ is formulated as in~\eqref{eq:stage_cost} and $V_\mathrm{f}(x)=x^\top P x$ where $P$ is the solution to the DARE~\eqref{eq:dare} with $K=\hat K$.
+Then MPC minimizes the cost